melee-matchups/melee-matchups.github.io/matchup-notes/falco.md

 Retreating lazers are the hardest to deal with.
 The best way to deal with them is to PS and WD forwards, this forces the Falco to stop doing them as it pushes them into the corner.

-If you want to attack them, you can overshoot with N-Air or dash attack, but guessing wrong will lead to a big punish by Falco, so use theses with caution.
+If you want to attack them, you can overshoot with N-Air or dash attack, but guessing wrong will lead to a big punish by Falco, so use these with caution.

 Another variant of this is lazer to retreat / dash back.
 This is the same as a retreating lazer, as he has moved outside of your effective range.